Peru, the land of the Incas, is one of the best countries to tour the Amazon Rainforest.

 Luxury Delfin Cruises from Iquitos, Peru

-When you are not relaxing aboard the vessel in your luxurious suite or on the elegant observation deck with a cocktail, tea or coffee, or enjoying gourmet cuisine, you will be exploring the Amazon Rainforest with your naturalist guide aboard comfortable launch boats, modern kayaks, or engaging forest walks.
+When you are not relaxing aboard the vessel in your luxurious suite or elegant observation deck with a cocktail, tea or coffee, or enjoying gourmet cuisine, you will be exploring the Amazon Rainforest.
+Enjoy exploring from the main vessel with your naturalist guide aboard comfortable launch boats, modern kayaks, or engaging forest walks.

 The Delfin cruises explore one of the most pristine protected areas of the Peruvian Amazon Rainforest, the Pacaya Samiria National Reserve.
 The reserve is home to an abundance of tropical plants and animals from blooming bromeliads to tropical toucans.

-You can also consider the luxury-class Zafiro Amazon Cruise, which is the sister vessel of the adventure category cruise La Perla.
+You can also consider one of the newest cruises on the Amazon River, the luxury-class Zafiro Amazon Cruise, which is the sister vessel of the adventure category cruise La Perla.
 Both of these cruises depart from Iquitos in northern Peru.

 If you’re after a short tour lodge in Peru, you should have a look around Puerto Maldonado where you will find the Tambopata National Reserve.
-The reserve contains a high diversity of animals and plants, and this is where you will find macaw clay licks.
-These are areas of the forest where the large, bright and beautiful Macaws come to feed from their medicinal clay.
+The reserve contains an incredible diversity of animals and plants.

-Brazil nut trees are a fantastic metaphor for Amazon Rainforest tours as they require the surrounding forest in order to make their famous nuts.
+Brazil nut trees are a fantastic metaphor for Amazon Rainforest tours, as they require the surrounding forest in order to produce their famous nuts.
 With a disturbed forest, the trees will not produce their crop.
 In order to make money from Brazil nuts, therefore, people need to take care of the forest.

-Because the reserve is close to Puerto Maldonado, tours don’t need to spend as much money taking you to where the biodiversity is.
-Because of this as well, you can still see incredible wildlife spectacles from just 30 minutes from the town center, which means Puerto Maldonado is the better choice for a short tour.
+Because the reserve is close to Puerto Maldonado, you can see incredible wildlife in just 30 minutes travel time from the town center, which means Puerto Maldonado is the better choice for a short tour.

-Our selection for a short and more budget conscious visit are the community-owned Posada Amazonas Lodge or the family inspired Refugio Amazonas Lodge.
+Our selection for a short and more budget conscious visit includes the community-owned Posada Amazonas Lodge and the family inspired Refugio Amazonas Lodge.

 The Manu Region

 Now we have the Manu region surrounding Manu National Park.
-This is reportedly the most pristine protected area in Peru and is certainly the largest.
-Manu was also the first national park formed in Peru and has become world-renowned among wildlife lovers.
-For example, Condé Nast Traveler Magazine mentined that the Manu Wildlife Center is “the most intense wildlife experience in Amazonia”.
+Manu was also one of the first national parks formed in Peru and has become world-renowned among wildlife lovers.
 However, to get into the reserved zone to see the most wildlife, this is best experienced on the Manu Adventurer tour.

-Manu Wildlife Center is certainly impressive, as there is no other single lodge in Amazonia we have come across where you have a comparably high chance of seeing giant amazon otters, tapir and macaw parrots at a clay lick.
-Although, you can see all three on the combo Sandoval Lake & Heath River Lodge tour in Tambopata above.
-Visitors to the Manu Wildlife Center also stand a 10% chance of spotting wild jaguar, which is a wildlife sighting on the minds of many Amazon tourists.
+The Manu Wildlife Center is certainly impressive, as you can spot tapir and macaw parrots at a clay lick.
+Although, you can also spot these by combining Sandoval Lake Lodge & Heath River Wildlife Center in Tambopata.
 As an additional experience, you can combine the Manu Wildlife Center with the Andes Cloud Forest to get an incredible perspective on this fantastic forest.
 If you would like to get inside the Manu National park itself, you can also combine Manu Wildlife Center with the Manu Tented Camp on either the Manu Adventurer program or Macaws and Tapir program to see all three of these fantastic Manu lodges.